 Once diluted with sodium chloride 9 mg/mL (0.9%) solution for injection, this medicinal product contains 0.18 g sodium per 72 mL at the maximal dose, equivalent to 9.1% of the WHO recommended maximum daily intake of 2 g sodium for an adult.

+Polysorbate 80 content

+This medicinal product contains 1.5 mg of polysorbate 80 in each 3 mL vial and 5.5 mg in each 11 mL vial, which is equivalent to 0.53 mg/kg or less at the maximum dose for adult patients and paediatric patients with body weight more than 10 kg.
+Polysorbates may cause allergic reactions.

 4.5 Interaction with other medicinal products and other forms of interaction